 The Foundation has employed a total return investment policy with an objective of preserving the endowment capital, protecting the purchasing power of the funds, and providing cash flows to assist in the funding of the Foundation's grants and expenses.
 The Foundation invests funds in a diversified portfolio of cash, bonds, common stocks, preferred stocks, mutual funds, exchange traded funds, and where appropriate, alternative investments.
 The investments are further diversified within asset classes such as by economic sectors, industry, quality, and capitalization.

-The Fund had \$10,963 and \$6,593 available for use by the Organization at June 30, 2022 and 2021, respectively.
-Management elected to carry over available funds from 2021 into 2022.
+The Fund had \$0 and \$10,963 available for use by the Organization at June 30, 2023 and 2022, respectively.
+Management elected to reinvest available funds.

 The Fund activities for the years ended June 30 are as follows: